 Time Management Tips #12 – Give yourself a break

-Every once in a while, we all need a break to allow our mind to get refreshed and then be able to refocus on our work.
+Every once in a while, we all need a break to allow our minds to get refreshed and then be able to refocus on our work.
 All work with no breaks in between may do more harm than good.
 It affects our work and can have an adverse impact on our health as well.

-An occasional cup of herbal tea or a steaming cup of coffee, taking time out for a small walk can all help to recharge ourselves, and get back to our task with renewed energy.
+An occasional cup of herbal tea or a steaming cup of coffee, and taking time out for a small walk can all help to recharge ourselves, and get back to our task with renewed energy.
 After all, even the batteries on our electronic devices require charging, are we humans any different?